-In this paper, we propose a novel approach for generic semantic indexing of multimedia archives.
-It builds on the observation that produced video is the result of an authoring process.
-When producing a video, an author departs from a conceptual idea.
-The semantic intention is then articulated in (sub)consciously selected conventions and techniques for the purpose of emphasizing aspects of the content.
+The semantic intention is then articulated in (sub) consciously selected conventions and techniques for the purpose of emphasizing aspects of the content.
 The intention is communicated in context to the audience by a set of commonly shared notions.
-We aim to link the knowledge of years of media science research to semantic video analysis, see, for example, Boggs and Petrie [6] and Bordwell and Thompson [7].
+We aim to link the knowledge of years of media science research to semantic video analysis, see for example Boggs and Petrie [7] and Bordwell and Thompson [9].
 We use the authoring-driven process of video production as the leading principle for generic video indexing.

 Viewing semantic video indexing from an authoring perspective has the advantage that the most successful existing video indexing methods may be combined in one architecture.
-We first consider the vast amount of work performed in developing detection methods for specialized concepts [4], [5], [8], [9], [10], [11], [12].
-If we measure the success of these methods in terms of benchmark detection performance, Informedia [8], [9] stands out.
+We first consider the vast amount of work performed in developing detection methods for specialized concepts [2, 5, 16, 18, 33, 43, 41].
+If we measure the success of these methods in terms of benchmark detection performance, Informedia [18, 41] stands out.
 They focus on combining techniques from computer vision, speech recognition, natural language understanding, and artificial intelligence into a video indexing and retrieval environment.
-This has resulted in a large set of isolated and specialized concept detectors [9].
+This has resulted in a large set of isolated and specialized concept detectors [18].
 We build our generic indexing approach in part on the outputs of their detectors, but we do not use them in isolation.

-In comparison with specialized detection methods, generic semantic indexing is rare.
-We discuss three successful examples of generic semantic indexing approaches [13], [14], [15].
-In the first one, Fan et al. [13] propose the ClassView framework.
+In comparison to specialized detection methods, generic semantic indexing is rare.
+We discuss three successful examples of generic semantic indexing approaches [3, 13, 39].
+Firstly, Fan et al. [13] propose the ClassView framework.
 The framework combines hierarchical semantic indexing with hierarchical retrieval.
 At the lowest level, the framework supports indexing of shots into concepts based on a large set of low-level visual features.
-At the second level, a Bayes classifier maps concepts to semantic clusters.
+At the second level a Bayes classifier maps concepts to semantic clusters.
 By assigning shots to a hierarchy of concepts, the framework supports queries based on semantic and visual similarity.
-As the authors indicate, the framework would provide more meaningful results if it would support multimodal content analysis.
+As the authors indicate, the framework will provide more meaningful results if it would support multimodal content analysis.
 We aim for generic semantic indexing also, but we include multimodal analysis from the beginning.
-In the second generic method [14], Amir et al. propose a system for semantic indexing using a detection pipeline.
+Secondly, Amir et al. [3] propose a system for semantic indexing using a detection pipeline.
 The pipeline starts with feature extraction, followed by consecutive aggregations on features, multiple modalities, and concepts.
 The pipeline optimizes the result by rule-based post filtering.
-We interpret the success of the system by the fact that all modules in the pipeline select the best of multiple hypotheses and the exhaustive use of machine learning.
+We interpret the success of the system by the fact that all modules in the pipeline select the best of multiple hypotheses, and the exhaustive use of machine learning.
 Moreover, the authors were among the first to recognize that semantic indexing profits substantially from context.
 We adopt and extend their ideas related to hypothesis selection, machine learning, and the use of context for semantic indexing.
 All of the above generic methods ignore the important influence of the video production style in the analysis process.
-In addition to content and context, we identify layout and capture in [15] as important factors for semantic indexing of produced video.
-We propose in [15] a generic framework for produced video indexing combining four sets of style detectors in an iterative semantic classifier.
+In addition to content and context, we identify layout and capture in [39] as important factors for semantic indexing of produced video.
+We propose in [39] a generic framework for produced video indexing combining four sets of style detectors in an iterative semantic classifier.
 Results indicate that the method obtains high accuracy for rich semantic concepts, rich meaning that concepts share many similarities in their video production process.
 The framework is less suited for concepts that are not stylized.
 In the current paper, we generalize the idea of using style for semantic indexing.